Are VLMs Ready for Lane Topology Awareness in Autonomous Driving?: Experiment

 \section{Experiment}

-\textbf{Frontier closed-source models achieve relatively high accuracy but still fail on some specific temporal and geometric reasoning.} The experimental results in Table~\ref{tab:model_performance} show significant differences in the performance of different models on the four categories of VQA subtasks.
-We find that while frontier closed-source models such as GPT-4o~\cite{hurst2024gpt}, Claude-3.5~\cite{anthropic2024model}, and Gemini-2.5~\cite{comanici2025gemini} achieve relatively high accuracy in some tasks, they still fail in certain temporal or geometric reasoning questions that humans can easily answer.
+\textbf{Frontier closed-source models achieve relatively high accuracy but still fail on some specific spatial and geometric reasoning.} The experimental results in Table~\ref{tab:model_performance} show significant differences in the performance of different models on the four categories of VQA subtasks.
+We find that while frontier closed-source models such as GPT-4o~\cite{hurst2024gpt}, Claude-3.5~\cite{anthropic2024model}, and Gemini-2.5~\cite{comanici2025gemini} achieve relatively high accuracy in some tasks, they still fail in certain spatial or geometric reasoning questions that humans can easily answer.
 For instance, GPT-4o~\cite{hurst2024gpt} reaches an average accuracy of 73.5\%, especially excelling in the Intersection (76.4\%) and Connection (81.5\%) subtasks, yet it still shows bottlenecks in vector alignment (67.8\%) tasks which is a two class classification problem.
-This indicates that even top-tier proprietary models remain imperfect when spatial-temporal reasoning is involved.
+This indicates that even top-tier proprietary models remain imperfect in spatial reasoning, and that domain specialization alone does not provide clear advantages for topology-oriented tasks.

 \textbf{In contrast, open-source VLMs show substantial limitations.} Even at scales up to 30B parameters, models such as InternVL3 and LLaVA-1.5 struggle to exceed 52\% accuracy on average, with particularly weak performance in Connection and Vector reasoning tasks.
 In addition, recall-oriented evaluation further highlights the unreliability of open-source VLMs.
 For instance, InternVL3-8B-Instruct achieves 51.3\% accuracy on the Connection task but only 2.9\% recall, indicating near-total failure in retrieving true positives.
 Similarly, Phi-3.5-vision-instruct reaches just 12.3\% recall on Intersection and 3.6\% recall on Connection, performing worse than the random baseline.
 Even at larger scales, Gemma-3-27B demonstrates only 12.9\% recall in the Vector task, reflecting severe deficiencies in directional reasoning.
 These results suggest that although open-source models possess certain visual-language alignment capabilities, they still exhibit substantial deficiencies in demanding scenarios such as lane connectivity inference and directional alignment, which are critical for autonomous driving safety.